kevinserrano/ReadMeGenerator/Develop/README.md

   # README Generator
   ## Description
-  You will be prompted with a series of questions.
-Answer to the best of your ability and my app with auto fill the page for you.
+  User will he prompted with a set of questions.
+User answers the questions properly and app will create the readme with corresponding answers.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)